poseidon-framework/poseidon-framework.github.io/xerxes.md

 F4(Mbuti,Nganasan,Saami.DG,Finnish)
 ```

-you can then load these statistics using the option `--statFile fstats.txt`.
+You can then load these statistics using the option `--statFile fstats.txt`.

 #### Input via a configuration file

 This is the most powerful way to input F-Statistics.
-Here is an example:
+Example:

 ```yml
 groupDefs: